 Reinvigorated by the younger generation’s passion, southwest France is betting on regionality and a sense of place, two things guaranteed to excite the sommelier circuit.
 As a result, the plantings of Courbu Blanc and Petit Courbu have increased in several appellations in recent years, adding verve and complexity to an expanding firmament of delicious white wines.

 Nowhere is this more apparent than in a little-known gem called Irouleguy.
 Located 125 miles south of Bordeaux, the region encompasses 15 villages in one of the Pays Basque’s most unspoiled and tranquil parts.
 Verdant, vine-covered hills come close to the Spanish border, making day trips to San Sebastian an obligatory weekend treat!
-Here, in this little corner of paradise, winegrowers blend Courbu and Gros/Petit Manseng to bring you fragrant whites of real class and refinement.
+In this little corner of paradise, winegrowers blend Courbu and Gros/Petit Manseng to bring you fragrant whites of real class and refinement.
 As it stands today, they remain underpriced – a real bargain.

 The consistent quality of Irouleguy Blanc can be traced back to the region’s favorable terroir and climate.
 Soils rich in sedimentary limestone and red clay offer good drainage and water retention; summers are warm (but rarely too hot) with enough rainfall to prevent hydric stress during the crucial ripening stages of August/September.
 Meanwhile, cool nights help preserve the grapes’ acidity, while Irouleguy is typically blessed with dry autumn weather – a real godsend at harvest time.
 This ensures that, in most cases, winegrowers can pick a very healthy crop of grapes packed full of acid and aromatic compounds.
 The results in bottle can be memorable: tangy and racy white wines bursting with flavors of nectarine, citrus, apricot, and green fruit.
 So if you’re tired of the same old wine choices, you know where to look.